GroundingBooth: Grounding Text-to-Image Customization: Experiment

-We also evaluate our model's performance of both identity preservation and grounding on COCO validation set, shown in \tabref{tbl:coco_finetune} and Fig.~\ref{fig:coco} respectively.
-We use the object with the largest area as the reference object, and the remaining text entities as background entities.
-Results show that even in complex scenes where there are various background objects, providing their bounding boxes, our model generates results with precise layout, which not only shows obvious identity preservation of the reference object but also accurate layout-alignment and text-alignment, achieving flexible layout customized text-to-image generation.
-Compared with previous layout-to-image generation methods, our model has competitive accuracy in grounding and significant improvement in identity preservation evaluation.
+We evaluate our model's performance on the COCO validation set, where the input layout and text entities are very complex.
+For each testing image, we use the largest object as the reference object (i.e., the subject), and the remaining text entities as background entities.
+To quantify the model's grounding ability, we adopt YOLOv8~\citep{Jocher_Ultralytics_YOLO_2023} as the object detection method, and test the evaluation results using COCO's official evaluation metrics($AP$ and $AP_{50}$).
+Quantitative and qualitative results are shown in \tabref{tbl:coco_finetune} and Fig.~\ref{fig:coco}, respectively.
+Results show that even if we input complex layouts and text entities, our model can still generate high-quality scenes with precise layout alignment for all the objects and regions, and accurate identity preservation for the subjects, while preserving the text alignment.
+Compared with existing layout-to-image generation methods, our model shows a competitive accuracy in grounding the visual concepts and remarkable improvement on identity preservation.